512 Inclement Weather / Emergency Closing Procedures

 - Vice-Provost (Student Affairs)

-When meteorological information indicates the potential for hazardous weather, the Director of Campus Community Police will contact the Registrar to both inform them of the impending weather and to determine if there are any key campus activities that could be impacted should a closure occur.
-This information will be provided by the Director of Campus Community Police to the Vice-President (Finance, Administration and Risk) during the decision consultative process.
+When meteorological information indicates the potential for inclement weather, the Director, Campus Safety Office will contact the Registrar and the Vice-Provost (Student Affairs) to both inform them of the impending weather and to determine if there are any key campus activities that could be affected should a closure occur.
+This information will be provided by the Director, Campus Safety Office to the Vice-President (Finance and Operations) during the decision-making consultative process.

-Whenever possible, if a decision is to be made about closing every effort will be made to render a judgment on the matter by 5:30 a.m. to allow for public communication.
-If the University must close during normal business hours, every effort will be made to communicate the decision so as to provide a minimum one-hour lead time to ensure the orderly curtailment of operations.
+Whenever possible, if a decision is to be made to close1 every effort will be made to render a judgment on the matter by 5:30 a.m. to allow for public communication.
+If the University must close during normal business hours, every effort will be made to communicate the decision to provide a minimum one-hour lead time to ensure the orderly curtailment of operations.

-With the exception of those essential or required services listed in Appendix I, the closing will be final and not left to the discretion of individuals or departments unless special arrangements are made with the President and the University of Guelph Campus Community Police.
-Only those employees who have been informed in advance by their supervisors that they provide essential or required services for the purposes of this policy are expected to report to work.
+With the exception of those essential or required services listed in Appendix A, the closing will be final and not left to the discretion of individuals or departments unless special arrangements are made with the President or designate and the University of Guelph Campus Safety Office.
+Only those employees who have been informed in advance by their supervisors that they provide essential or required services for the purposes of this policy are expected to report to the workplace.

-The President (for operations reporting directly to the Office of the President) and each Vice-President will be responsible for ensuring the preparation of communication procedures (e.g. telephone contact trees, mass email distribution lists, group text messaging, etc.) that can be utilized in emergency closing situations to communicate decisions concerning the closure or curtailment of normal University operations.
+The President (for operations reporting directly to the Office of the President) and each Vice-President will be responsible for ensuring the preparation of communication procedures (e.g. telephone contact trees, mass email distribution lists, group text messaging, etc.) that can be utilized in emergency closing situations to communicate department-specific decisions concerning the closure or curtailment of normal University operations.
+Notification to the University community and general external community (e.g. media) will be managed by Communications & Marketing and the Campus Safety Office (for U of G Alert messages).
 The development of communication procedures should incorporate, as appropriate, the need to contact non-University operations located on campus (e.g. external retail and professional service providers located in the University Centre), student and employee organizations with their own staff, and volunteers (e.g. Campus Safe Walk, First Response Team).
 Each Vice-President will be responsible for ensuring these communication procedures are current and activated appropriately when this policy is implemented.

 In all cases where this policy identifies a particular University administrator, this will apply to the administrator or designate at the time the policy is being implemented.

-- City schools, other organization closures, radio broadcast road conditions and closures with a focus on Highway 6, 7, and 401 through the MTO website www.mto.gov.on.ca/english/traveller/conditions/southwestern.html
+- City schools and post-secondary institutions, other organization closures, radio broadcast road conditions and closures with a focus on Highway 6, 7, and 401 through the MTO website www.mto.gov.on.ca/english/traveller/conditions/southwestern.html

-- Guelph Transit operational status as communicated to the Campus Community Police Dispatch.
+- Guelph Transit operational status as communicated to the Campus Safety Office Dispatch.

-If the above information indicates that conditions are such that closure should be considered, the Sergeant or a Special Constable will contact the Director, Campus Community Police or designate by 4:15 a.m. with advice regarding the curtailment of University operations due to hazardous weather conditions or other emergency conditions.
+If the above information indicates that conditions are such that closure should be considered, the Sergeant or a Special Constable will contact the Director, Campus Safety Office or designate by 4:15 a.m. with advice regarding the curtailment of University operations due to inclement weather conditions or other emergency conditions.

-2. The Director, Campus Community Police or designate will then contact the AVP, Physical Resources or designate with a preliminary assessment of hazardous weather conditions.
-The Director, Campus Community Police and the AVP, Physical Resources will consult with relevant contacts to the extent possible given the time of day and particular circumstances to gather additional information for assessment purposes, including:
+- The Director, Campus Safety Office or designate will then contact the AVP, Physical Resources or designate with a preliminary assessment of inclement weather conditions.
+The Director, Campus Safety Office and the AVP, Physical Resources will consult with relevant contacts to the extent possible given the time of day and particular circumstances to gather additional information for assessment purposes, including: